ryane/ryaneschinger.com/content/articles/google-container-registry-with-minikube.md

 However, it is important to realize that when you use this approach, the docker-registry secret will only be valid for a few minutes.
 This means you will likely need to use a wrapper script to always re-generate the secret before you deploy new or updated docker images from GCR.
-This is arguably a more secure approach than having to maintain and securely store a long-lived service account key file.
+This is less convenient but is arguably a more secure approach than having to maintain and securely store a long-lived service account key file.

 While this article was specific to authenticating to GCR, the same principle should work for other container registries.
 I hope it was helpful.
-Please let me know if you run into any problems or if you have any suggestions.
+Please let me know if you run into any problems or if you have any more suggestions.